FoNDUE-HTR/Documentation/CLUSTERS.md

 ## 1. Using the infrastructure:

-Our instance uses the [Baobab and the Yggdrasil clusters](https://www.unige.ch/eresearch/en/services/hpc/) of the university of Geneva.
+Our instance uses the [Baobab, Yggdrasil and Bamboo clusters](https://www.unige.ch/eresearch/en/services/hpc/) of the university of Geneva.
 To get an access, [follow the instructions](https://www.unige.ch/eresearch/en/services/hpc/guidelines/).

 ⚠️ These clusters are shared by all the researchers of the UniGE.
 You might have to wait in the queue!